xv/arma3-heli-extraction/README.md

 The helicopter spawn position is random.
 It can arrive from any direction.

 Helicopter + crew invincibility is also optional (enabled by default; can be changed by modifying the script).
 However, disabling invincibility can put the helicopter at risk of getting shot down.
-If that happens, the player will be notified that it has been destroyed; however, you will not be able to request another one.
+If that happens, the player will be notified that it has been destroyed.
+You will not be able to request another one, however.

 Porting to Arma II/OA
 ---------------------